top of page

 Cleanliness

 High-touch surfaces, shared items and bathrooms will be disinfected regularly per CDC guidelines.
-Each group will have access to designated hand sanitizer.
-Group designated outdoor handwashing stations will also be available during summer programming.
+Outdoor handwashing stations will also be available during summer programming.
 Dedicated handwashing breaks will be scheduled where appropriate.

 Personal Hygiene

 Participants are encouraged to bring their own hand sanitizer.
 Educators will require participants to wash or sanitize after sneezing or coughing, before snack, after using the restroom, after touching animals, and throughout the program as necessary.
-Participants will keep their belongings separate and in their designated “home base” area.
 No personal items or food are to be shared.

 Sunblock and Bug Spray